 The Dinner by Herman Koch

-It starts out as a regular dinner in an expensive restaurant between two couple.
+It starts out as a regular dinner in an expensive restaurant between two couples.
 Things unravel into a direction you could never imagine.
 The less I tell you the better.
 What I loved most about this novel is the language.
 There were these passages that made me go: “Ooooooooooh!”
 The literary equivalent of drooling.
 Allow me to give you an example.
 This is one foodie fiction I wish I had written.